HughesSeanKyle/project-three-top-library/features.md

 5. Logic Forgot Password

 ### Feature 4 - User authentication alerts
+0. NOTE: When implementing alerts here, try to incorporate the useTrasition hook to animate the mounting and unmounting of the alert.
+See if a lib like animate.js can be used.
 1. Alerts sign up
 2. Alerts confirm sign up
 3. Alerts sign in